List all your AWS resources, all regions, all services.

 (*) No guarantees for completeness.
 Use billing alerts if you are worried about costs.

-You need to have python (both 2 or 3 work) as well as AWS credentials set up as usual.
+You need to have python (only python3 tested) as well as AWS credentials set up as usual.

 Quick Start with virtualenv:

 mkvirtualenv -p $(which python3) aws pip install aws-list-all aws-list-all query --region eu-west-1 --service ec2 --directory ./data/